CrumpLab/cognition/docs/textbook/C8_Memory_I.md

 :::

 Postman & Philips already had data consistent with multi-store model explanation [@postmanShorttermTemporalChanges1965].
 They manipulated whether or not subjects completed arithmetic problems before recalling words from a list.
 In the 0 second condition, subjects heard a list of words and tried to recall all of the words right away.
 That group shows clear primacy and recency effects, for all three list lengths.
 In the 30 second condition, subjects heard a list of words and then had to perform arithmetic for 30 seconds before recalling the items.
 The recency effect portion of the curve disappeared for all of the lists.
 The multi-store model explains that the arithmetic task disrupted the rehearsal process.
 Subjects were solving arithmetic problems rather than rehearsing the last few words from the list.
 According to the model, the short-term rehearsal buffer would no longer have any words in it.
-Therefore, only long-term memory could be used to recall words; and, recall from from long-term memory would produce a primacy effect, but not a recency effect.
+Therefore, only long-term memory could be used to recall words; and, recall from long-term memory would produce a primacy effect, but not a recency effect.

 #### Long-term recency